papoc-workshop/2018/cfp.md

 title: CFP
 ---

-An e-mail and print-friendly format of the call for papers is available at [https://easychair.org/cfp/papoc18](https://easychair.org/cfp/papoc18).
+For alternative formats of this call for papers, follow the links for [https://easychair.org/cfp/papoc18](formatted text) and [cfp.txt](unformatted text).

 ## Call for Papers